bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

-Docus.
-Write beautiful documentations with Nuxt and Markdown: https://github.com/nuxt-content/docus

-Prefab.
-The generative UI framework that even humans can use: https://github.com/PrefectHQ/prefab

-Allure Notifications. jar, that draws piechart from results and sends it with link to build to messenger: https://github.com/qa-guru/allure-notifications

-Frappe Builder is a low-code website builder designed for simplicity, speed, and flexibility.
-Craft beautiful websites effortlessly with an intuitive visual builder.
-Whether you're a designer looking for ease or a developer seeking customization, Frappe Builder empowers you.
-It also features a click-to-publish option that gives you the complete end-to-end website creation experience: https://github.com/frappe/builder

-telegram_ex.
-Elixir library for building Telegram bots with macro-based API: https://github.com/lsdrfrx/telegram_ex

-The best IP Toolbox.
-Easy to check what's your IPs, IP geolocation, check for DNS leaks, examine WebRTC connections, speed test, ping test, MTR test, check website availability, whois search and more: https://github.com/jason5ng32/myip

 ----

 **Linux & DevOps:**

-A complete private computer on a USB stick.
-PAI is a bootable Debian 12 Linux distro that runs Ollama locally on any x86_64 or ARM64 machine - full desktop, local AI, hardened networking, all in RAM.
-Plug in, boot in seconds, work anywhere, pull the stick and nothing stays behind.
-Your AI on your hardware, no cloud, no accounts: https://github.com/nirholas/pai

-mactop.
-Apple Silicon Monitor Top: https://github.com/context-labs/mactop

-Maple.
-Wrapper over containerization services to manage and deploy containers for scientific computing workflows: https://github.com/akashdhruv/Maple

-ttl.
-Fast, modern traceroute with real-time TUI, per-hop stats, ASN/geo lookup, ECMP detection, and MPLS label parsing.
-A better mtr: https://github.com/lance0/ttl

-SafeLine is a self-hosted WAF(Web Application Firewall) / reverse proxy to protect your web apps from attacks and exploits: https://github.com/chaitin/safeline

-DockPanel.
-Modern server management panel built with Rust and React.
-Sites, databases, Docker apps, Git deploy, mail, DNS, monitoring, backups, and security - all in one panel: https://github.com/ovexro/dockpanel/tree/main

-GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in nix systems or through your browser: https://github.com/allinurl/goaccess

-mhr-cfw.
-A Domain-Fronting Relay that routes traffic though GAS (Google Apps Script) and forwards it to Cloudflare Workers.
-Designed to bypass DPI: https://github.com/denuitt1/mhr-cfw

-ClashMac.
-Native Proxy Experience Built for macOS: https://github.com/666OS/ClashMac

-gdrive is a command line application for interacting with Google Drive.
-This is the successor of [gdrive2](https://github.com/prasmussen/gdrive), though at the moment only the most basic functionality is implemented: https://github.com/glotlabs/gdrive/

 VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
 With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/